AREA OF PRACTICE

-Olga Bischof is a partner in Brown Rudnick’s London office, practicing in all areas of commercial litigation and arbitration with an emphasis on complex fraud.
+Olga Bischof is a partner in the Firm’s Litigation & Arbitration Practice Group, where she practices in all areas of commercial litigation and arbitration with an emphasis on complex fraud.
 She has represented clients in disputes in all divisions of the High Court, the Court of Appeal and pursuant to the rules of many arbitration institutions.
 Olga also has a wide range of experience of litigating in offshore jurisdictions, such as the British Virgin Islands and Cyprus.

-Olga is ranked in Chambers & Partners UK 2020 as an Up and Coming Lawyer.
-She is described as “impressive and knows her stuff”.
+Olga is ranked in Chambers UK 2020 as an Up-and-Coming Lawyer.
+She is described as “impressive and knows her stuff.”

 Olga speaks Russian, English and German.